 In 2018, our sales model was totally transformed to a collaborative model between our sales team and third-party marketing agents.
-We have formed a new marketing management team, strengthened the compliance management to third-party marketing agents, and expanded market coverage, improved market competition, and improved the quality of customer services through professional and academic promotion activities.
-As of December 31, 2019, our internal sales and marketing team covered 2,139 district CDC customers, representing an increase of 21.6%, in 28 provinces in China.
+We have formed a marketing management team, strengthened the compliance management to third-party marketing agents, and expanded market coverage, improved our competitive position in the market, and improved the quality of customer services through professional and academic promotion activities.
+As of December 31, 2021, our internal sales and marketing team covered 2,341 district CDC customers in 31 provinces in China, representing an increase of 7.8% as of the end of year 2021.
 Our sales team is mainly responsible for the maintenance of customer relationship at or above the provincial level, bidding access at the provincial level, the development of the public market, as well as product after-sales services and the support and management of third-party marketing agents.
-We cooperate with 57 third-party marketing agents, engaging approximately 1,000 marketing and promotional staff.
+We cooperate with 48 third-party marketing agents, engaging approximately 1,350 marketing and promotional staff.
 The team of the third-party market agents carries out business with district CDC customers with our support in all aspects.
-In addition, we have taken the lead in placing commercial insurance compensation mechanism for abnormal response to vaccination nationwide in the private vaccine market to provide more professional services for CDC customers and consumers.
+In addition, we have taken the lead in placing commercial insurance compensation mechanism for abnormal response to vaccination nationwide in the private vaccine market and certain government sponsored programs to provide more professional services for CDC customers and end-users.
 We believe these efforts contributed to our reputation for quality and brand awareness in the Chinese vaccine market.

-In 2019, 2018 and 2017, our sales in China contributed 92.3%, 93.7% and 99.2%, respectively, of our total sales.
-We intend to establish our presence, increase our sales to international markets and enhance awareness of our products outside China.
-As of December 31, 2019, we had already exported some of our vaccine products to 18 countries.
-Our products are being registered in 30 countries.
+In 2021, 2020 and 2019, our sales in China contributed 56.3%, 71.6% and 92.3%, respectively, of our total sales.
+As of December 31, 2021, we had already exported our vaccine products to 53 countries.
 In order to speed up the business globalization, as well as strengthening our reputation for quality, we obtained WHO prequalification in December 2017 for hepatitis A vaccine, Healive.
+In June 2021, CoronaVac was approved for the WHO's EUL procedure.
+As of the date of this annual report, CoronaVac have been authorized in more than 60 countries and regions under conditional marketing authorizations or emergency use, and the EMA has initiated the rolling review of CoronaVac, which marks the first step in the process for CoronaVac to obtain EU approval for use.
 We will continue to explore the globalization of our product portfolio and develop products targeting potential international markets where we believe we can be successful.